 NCAT will work with host sites to develop member position descriptions.
 NCAT will use a variety of methods to recruit members and strives to recruit members locally.
 Host sites are encouraged to recruit their own members to ensure a good match.
-Current or former interns, program participants and family members/friends of staff can be good candidates.
+All candidate members will be evaluated and screened by NCAT.
 All potential members must complete an application (available online or in hard-copy format) and obtain two written references.

-When an application is submitted, candidates will be interviewed by NCAT's project director.
-If the project director determines that the applicant is qualified for the position, a second interview will be arranged between the applicant and the host site supervisor.
+When an application is submitted, candidates will be interviewed by NCAT's program staff.
+If the program staff determines that the applicant is qualified for the position, a second interview will be arranged between the applicant and the host Site Supervisor.
 Final placement occurs when both the applicant and host site agree to the match.
-NCAT will work with host sites to fill all requests, however, acceptance of host site applications does not guarantee placement of a member.
-Openings will be filled as appropriate matches are made, until all slots are used.
+NCAT will work with host applicants to fill all requests, however, acceptance of an application does not guarantee placement of a member.
+Openings will be filled as appropriate matches are made, until all slots are filled.